mcmc2018/dreal3-win/README.md

 3.Build dReal3 on Code::Blocks

-Load the codeblocks projcets file in src/dreal/dreal.cbp
+Load the codeblocks projcets file from src/dreal/dreal.cbp

 Build it.